NaitLee/Market-Helper/README.md

     - On phone's browser, open `http://computerIP:8101/`, then open menu inside the webpage.
     - Scroll down, in "Manage" section, you can record your items.
 Scan a barcode, input item's name, unit, price, and click on Record button.
     - Take your phone and a parterner, just walk through your market/shop, record all your items.
-  - Once you have your own database, it's time to copy the database to other computers.
-(Feature precast: on webpage side import database)
+  - Once you have your own database, it's time to export & import the database (in menu) to other computers.
   - If an item your customers take have not been recorded, you can simply input the *price* of it.
   - After scanning customer's items, *Settle* the deal.
 Browser will give a print dialog for bill printing.